aave-starknet-project/aave-starknet-bridge/README.md

 ## Contracts

 `L1`
-  *  `TokenBridge` -  handles rewards update, deposit & withdrawal of `static_a_tokens`, their corresponding `aTokens` and their underlying assets
+  *  `Bridge` -  handles rewards update, deposit & withdrawal of `static_a_tokens`, their corresponding `aTokens` and their underlying assets
   *  `Proxy` - A proxy implementation